k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/04_cassandra_hardening.md

     rm -rf .cassandra .cassandra_ssl .oracle_jre_usage .ssl
     ````

     **Note:** Run the below command on a single Cassandra node only.
-To change the password or the cluster name, edit the secure_cassandra.sh or execute using the password and cluster name parameters.
+To change the password or cluster name, edit the secure_cassandra.sh file or execute it using the password and cluster name parameters.

     ```bash